-\\\Electives will be determined in consultation with a faculty advisor and based on the student's academic record, employment experience, and career goals.
+Electives will be determined in consultation with a faculty advisor and based on the student's academic record, employment experience, and career goals.
 For example, electives may be in the natural sciences or business depending upon the student's career aspirations.

-If you have completed Regents Online Degree Program (RODP) courses, download a course equivalency table from www.columbiastate.edu/course-transfers to determine how those courses apply to this program.
+If you have completed Regents Online Degree Program (RODP) courses, run a degree audit from the student tab in myChargerNet to determine how these courses apply to this program.